vsokolovskii/film-recommendation-bot/README.md

 * Smolagent does not have the async interface by default, so the app will not be easily scalable.
 * How the recommendation system works is suboptimal, it filters out by genres and years first and then does the embedding similarity, ideally we would extract some features from the description of the film from the wiki, not the film overview since it can be misleading very often.
 * In general the app is very raw since I developed it in a couple of days for the Rohlik task.
+* The agent just sends the URLS to the posters, we could download them using the API and send like an image in telegram.